LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

     Pet = suki
 };

-Annie.FeedTheCat();
+Annie.FeedThePet();
 ```

-While the code usage here remains unchanged, the opportunities for using the classes we've built are much wider since the defined classes are no longer dependent on the specific `Cat` class.
+While the code usage here remains unchanged except for changing the method name from `FeedTheCat` to the more generic `FeedThePet`,  the opportunities for using the classes we've built are much wider since the defined classes are no longer dependent on the specific `Cat` class.
 Also notice that we've used the object `suki` in a polymorphic way, creating it as a `HouseCat`, but using it as an `IFeedable` within the `CatOwner` class.

 <aside class="aside-note" markdown="1">
 Like inheritance, interfaces enable polymorphic usage of objects.
 We can create an object, and then use it in different contexts based on any interfaces that it implements.
 </aside>

 One final note before discussing how we might use interfaces in our code: *Interfaces may not be created like objects are, with* `new`.
 You may implement an interface, or declare variables and parameters as interface types.
-You can not, however, create an interface.
+You can not, however, create an instance of an interface.

 ## Interfaces In The Wild